SD-github21/Pewlett-Hackard-Analysis-Folder/README.md

 ## Results

 -  A Retirement Titles table was created to identify all employees born between 1952-1955.
-The Retirement Titles table contained 133,776 records and revealed duplicate entries because of people's promotions over the years.
+The Retirement Titles table contained 133,776 records and revealed duplicate entries because of employees' promotions over the years.
 Below is a sample of the first 10 records in this table:

 ![image](https://user-images.githubusercontent.com/85533099/135701862-8c07900f-37d5-4114-9182-d7779f4a6cbb.png)